zhangzhhz/You-Dont-Know-JS-Yet/scope-closures/README.md

 fns[2]();   // 3
 ```

-To make it behave as we natually expect, use a new variable in each iteration:
+To make it behave as we naturally expect, use a new variable in each iteration:
 ```
 var fns = [];